cmdupuis3/EDGI_PCA/README.md

 ### Chris Dupuis and Curtis Bechtel

-A C++ library for computing empirical orthogonal functions (EOFs) from data stored in NetCDF files.
+A C++ utility for computing empirical orthogonal functions (EOFs) from data stored in NetCDF files.